CLE credits: Approved for 5 Illinois general CLE credit hours.

 For today’s intellectual property executive, all roads converge toward Defense and Litigation: NPEs, corporate trolls, and the AIA have multiplied the number of IP lawsuits.
 In this environment, an effective, up-to-date Defense Strategy is a must-have for operating companies.

-This conference examines IP Defense from soup to nuts, including best and latest defense strategies, preparing for trial,strong patent prosecution programs, protecting IP in social media, trade secrets, considerations when settling, managing internal resources and expectations, and post-issuance proceedings
+This conference examines IP Defense from soup to nuts, including best and latest defense strategies, preparing for litigation, protecting trade secrets, defending against NPEs, and navigating post-issuance proceedings.

 Intellectual Property, Trademark and Copyright Counsel